jmeowmeow/PixieReport/express-progress/tasks.md

     * "overrides" = right now the night fireworks background, or the night comet for Moomin.
 * Probably easier to read the data setup if we pull out the standard weather/bg/cloud layers.

-- [ ] When no data loads: put in the METAR station code, not ????; align "no time".
+- [ ] When no data loads: put in the METAR station code, not ????; align "no time". *When investigating this, I see it's part of the METAR parser.*

+Fri 31 May 2024 08:56:00 AM PDT

+Friday intentions:

+- [ ] Move forward on the preloads extraction.

+So far: pixies.js is aggregating the various pixie sets but wants to be re-done with actual Jimp Layers I think.

+Mon 03 Jun 2024 08:41:38 AM PDT

+Monday intentions:

+- [ ] Move forward on the extraction of layers from compose-async to preloads

+Results: a promise doesn't hold the current working directory, so anything escaping "preloads" ends up as a file-not-found.
+Awkward coupling outside of the original Layer definitions that wants an extra trip to the filesystem to resolve.

+Tue 04 Jun 2024 08:45:28 AM PDT

+- [ ] Get the preloaded layers working.
+It's OK to put a Promise.all() to provoke loads.

 ### Jimp Layer and Pixie Preload breakdown
 - [X] Prototype preloading Jimp resources and mixing with lazy layers.